LAVANYAAGOWDA/CodeAlpha_DiseasePrediction/README.md

 # Disease Prediction using Machine Learning

 ## Objective
-To predict diseases based on patient symptoms using machine learning.
+To predict diseases based on patient symptoms using machine learning techniques.

 ## Technologies Used
 - Python